-Compost Project: What Do Worms Like to Eat?
+What Do Worms Eat?
+A Compost Project

 Red wigglers worms are outstanding composters, which means they break down organic matter—including food waste, lawn clippings and leaves—in order to make fertilizer.
 Red wigglers often find their way to outdoor compost bins, full of fresh food on the surface of soil—but out of all the lawn clippings and veggie scraps, which "foods" do the worms like best?